amiracle1337/lunarleaf-ml-model/README.md

 ![lunar](https://github.com/amiracle1337/lunarleaf/assets/122039464/9e123fa9-82ae-45c3-8776-0fbfef79cab6)

-Certainly!
-Here's a polished version of your README:

 ## Model Architecture and Design Process

 1. **Data Pre-processing**: Ensuring the integrity and quality of the dataset was paramount.
 Rigorous pre-processing steps were implemented to guarantee clean and robust data for training.